Definition of Unrealized Gains and Loses

 Unrealized gains and losses are important as they let you know how the portfolio is performing.
 They are typically known as paper gains and losses as their existence is only on paper until they are sold off in the market.
 These are also important for tax planning purposes.
 One has to pay capital gains only on the realized profits, so by determining the unrealized gains one can have the estimates of how much he has to pay in taxes for capital gains if the asset is sold.
 Tax harvesting is also used by many people to offset losses on investments against capital gains or other taxable income.
 By determining unrealized losses one can get to know it is beneficial to lose investment to get the tax break.

 Benefits of Unrealized Gains and Losses

 - Unrealized gains and losses are only paper profit and loss, it has nothing to do with cash flow.

 - It helps in determining whether it is beneficial to dispose of the asset or investment or to retain it.

 - It gives the idea of the tax liability with respect to gains and losses and helps in forming a strategy for lowering tax liability.

 - Unrealized gains and losses help in keeping a track of the performance of the portfolio.

-Unrealized gains and loses is the investment value due to an increase or decrease in the fair market value of the investment and is determined by deducting purchase cost from the fair market value.
+Unrealized gains and losses are the investment value due to an increase or decrease in the fair market value of the investment and are determined by deducting purchase cost from the fair market value.
 This type of gains is recognized in the balance sheet until the assets are sold.
 These gains and losses are called unrealized because no cash transaction takes place and are only paper profit or loss.
 These investments except the trading ones do not affect the net income.
 Once the transactions are materialized with cash then only the gains are realized.